olejaco/docker-example-app/README.md

 ## Building with Docker

+The project uses a multi-stage Dockerfile which:
+1. First stage (builder) - Compiles the code with all necessary build tools
+2. Second stage (runtime) - Contains only the compiled executable, resulting in a smaller, more secure final image

+To build and run:
 1. Make sure you have Docker installed
 2. Open a terminal in the project directory
 3. Build the Docker image: